landodotworld/nextstep/README.md

 # About me
 My parents house was a nightmare during my youth as it was far from the city centre.
-During the covid this was the opportunity to bring the whole family together in the construction of our life project (epicos house). <br>
+During the covid this was the opportunity to bring the whole family together in the construction of our <a href="https://www.instagram.com/epicoshouse/">life project</a>.
 Be confident and believe that everything happens with a reason.
 It's easier to live like this, accepting!

 My niece was born and my family was reborn. <br>